Bobscorn/cpp-engine/README.md

 	//#define FT_CONFIG_OPTION_USE_ZLIB

-(As of writing this is line 198 in ftoption.h)
+(As of writing this is, this define is at line 198 in ftoption.h)

 Then to install:
 Run the following in the root directory of the modified freetype clone: